appneural-prasanna/my-content/firstcontent.md

 **Intro Line**: Whether you’re studying, researching, or building careers, AcadNexus has a tool for every goal.

-* 📚 Knowledge Hub: Explore courses, research papers, notes, and AI-crafted flashcards—your personal library of brilliance.
+* **📚 Knowledge Hub:** Explore courses, research papers, notes, and AI-crafted flashcards—your personal library of brilliance.

-* 🤝 Collaboration Space: Team up with mentors, join study circles, or work with researchers worldwide—because great ideas grow together.
+* **🤝 Collaboration Space:** Team up with mentors, join study circles, or work with researchers worldwide—because great ideas grow together.

-* 🎓 Portfolio Builder: Show off your skills, certifications, and projects like a digital academic resume.
+* **🎓 Portfolio Builder**: Show off your skills, certifications, and projects like a digital academic resume.

-* 🚀 Career Bridge: Let AI spot your skill gaps and match you to internships, jobs, and certifications.
+* **🚀 Career Bridge: **Let AI spot your skill gaps and match you to internships, jobs, and certifications.

-* 🏫 Institutional Dashboard: Help universities track performance, integrate LMS systems, and monitor placements in one clean view.
+* **🏫 Institutional Dashboard:** Help universities track performance, integrate LMS systems, and monitor placements in one clean view.

 From learning to career—AcadNexus is the bridge that keeps you moving forward.